AKKI0511/Tic-Tac-Toe-AI/README.md

 ## Overview
 This repository contains a Tic Tac Toe game implemented in Python, featuring an AI opponent using the minimax algorithm.
 The project provides both a command-line version (`tictactoe.py`) and a graphical version with a user interface created using Pygame (`runner.py`).

+### How to Run
+To play the Tic Tac Toe game with the graphical interface (`runner.py`), follow these steps:
+1. Ensure you have Python and Pygame installed on your machine.
+(Provided in `requirements.py`)
+2. Clone the repository to your local machine.
+3. Open a terminal and navigate to the project directory.
+4. Run the Pygame script: `python runner.py`.

 ## Features

 1. **Player Management:**